h671451/dat110-project3-dht-startcode-group-23/README.md

 The project assumes that you have read and understood the following sections in the Distributed system book:
 - Section 6.2.3 - Distributed hash tables (DHT) (Naming)
 - Section 5.3.3 - Mutual Exclusion Distributed algorithm (Coordination)
-- Section 7.5.1 - Remote-write protocols (Consistency and Replication)
+- Section 7.5.1 - Remote-write & Replicated-write protocols (Consistency and Replication)

 Therefore the project builds on exercise in week 6 - Chord Distributed Hash Table (https://github.com/selabhvl/dat110public/blob/master/week6/week6.md)